-Over the past four years, we have made budgetary savings of more than £22 million.
-The COVID-19 pandemic has not only led to unexpected costs of some £9m, but an estimated £8m loss of income, which provides us with additional financial challenges going forward.
-These challenges continue and we still have to make a further £22m savings by 2025.
-Some big decisions will need to be made on what services the Council provides over the longer term and how it works in partnership to use and deliver resources in the most effective way.
+Over the past four years, we have made budgetary savings of more than £17.9 million.
+The COVID-19 pandemic has not only led to unexpected costs of some £12.5m per annum, but an estimated £3m loss of income per annum, which provides us with additional financial challenges going forward.
+These challenges continue and we still must make a further £22m savings by 2026.
+Some big decisions will need to be made on what services the council provides over the longer term and how it works in partnership to use and deliver resources in the most effective way.